MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/working-with-managed-desktop/config-setting-ref.md

 ## Enterprise mode site list location

-The enterprise mode site list is an XML document with a list of sites, their compatibility mode, and their intended browser.
-This allows older sites to open in a specific browser.
-For more information on enterprise mode site lists, see [Enterprise Mode and Enterprise Mode Site Lists](https://docs.microsoft.com/internet-explorer/ie11-deploy-guide/what-is-enterprise-mode).
+If you have specific websites and apps that you know have compatibility problems with Microsoft Edge, you can use the Enterprise Mode site list so that the websites automatically open using Internet Explorer 11.
+Also, if you know that your intranet sites aren't going to work correctly with Microsoft Edge, you can set all intranet sites to open using Internet Explorer 11 automatically.
+Using Enterprise Mode means that you can continue to use Microsoft Edge as your default browser, while also ensuring that your apps continue working on Internet Explorer 11.
+For more information on enterprise mode site lists,see [Enterprise Mode and Enterprise Mode Site Lists](https://docs.microsoft.com/internet-explorer/ie11-deploy-guide/what-is-enterprise-mode).

 You can specify an https:// location, or the location for an internal share where you’ve hosted your enterprise mode site list.

 ### Requirements

 These requirements must be met for the enterprise mode site list file:
-- Enterprise mode site list file format: XML file that meets file requirements
+- File format - XML file that meets [file requirements](https://docs.microsoft.com/internet-explorer/ie11-deploy-guide/what-is-enterprise-mode#site-list-xml-file)
-- Host file on an internal https location.
+- File location - Host file on an internal https location.
-- Hosting on an internal file share, like *//sharename*, is not allowed
+- Not allowed - Hosting on an internal file share, like *//sharename*, is not allowed

 ### Best practices